arpitverma90/arpitverma90/README.md

 - 👋 Hi, I’m Arpit Verma
 - 👀 I’m interested in Cycling, Running and Reading Books
-- 🔭 I’m currently working on improving my skills in *Data Science* with Java and SpringBoot.
+- 🔭 I’m currently working on improving my skills in *Data Science* with Excel, SQL, PowerBI and Python
 - 🌱 I’m also learning *Data Science* to become a well-rounded data engineer
 - 💬 Ask me about * Excel, SQL, and Python*.